 GWSS/THEA-315.
 Butches, Bitches, & Buggers: Modern Queer Drama

 This seminar explores provocative portraits of queer life in modern drama including the evolution, reclamation, and employment of gender- and sexuality-specific language and stereotypes within and outside of queer communities.
 How does the socio-historical environment in which a queer play is written inform its content and reception?
 Are plays about or written by queer individuals necessarily political?
 Does queer theatre intervene in culture differently from the manner in which other theatre does?
 And, of course, we will examine a broad range of butches, bitches, and buggers in queer drama.
-Prerequisite: THEA-100 or permission of instructor.
 Three hours per week.
 Four credit hours.
-(A, H, DN.)
+(A, DN, H.)

 GWSS/MCS-319.
 Sex, Race and Comedy

 Students will learn to critically analyze the subversive power of comedy in exploring issues of race, gender, sexual orientation and class in American media.
 Three hours per week.
 Four credit hours.
 (DN, SS.)